Things to do in Vancouver in Winter

 If you want some more ideas on things to do in nature and with wildlife while in Vancouver, check out this great blog by our friends at Waking Up Wild!

-From downtown there are a couple different ferry companies that offer a quick and cheap ride over to the island.
-We took False Creek Ferries, the port was only a two minute walk from our accommodation and the ride was $5.50 for a return ticket.
+From downtown, there are a couple of different ferry companies that offer a quick and cheap ride over to the island.
+We took False Creek Ferries, the port was only a two-minute walk from our accommodation and the ride was $5.50 for a return ticket.
 For pick up and drop off locations see the map below.

 Granville Island Markets

 Another free activity, the indoor markets on Granville Island!
 These markets offer everything from crafts, to baking goods, to fast food, to fresh meat and produce.
 The markets are covered and heated so it makes for a great place to spend a cold afternoon.

 When we were at the markets we tried a German-style hot dog and bought some homemade pasta to cook up at the hostel for dinner.

 Granville Island Brewery Tour

 The Granville Island Brewing Company is a popular spot on Granville Island for beers and some food.
 However, many people do not know that this place actually is still an operating brewery and offers brewery tours for only $10 CAN!